 I couldn’t make out a single word of what Virginia was yelling over the hullabaloo created by the two snarling terriers, so I swept a great tuft of wine-sodden dog hair off my nice new seat, lifted the chair high above the mêlée and beat a retreat from the kitchen.

-So, by Royal decree I am to embark on another Windsor chair which apparently, will also be a double bow example, but other than that, we’ll have to wait and see.
+So, by decree I am to embark on another Windsor chair which apparently, will also be a double bow example, but other than that, we’ll have to wait and see.